MNM Fatality – 6/15/25

 Additional Information

-This is the 30th fatality reported in 2022, and the third classified as “Drowning.”
+This is the 13th fatality reported in 2025, and the sixth classified as “Powered Haulage.”

 Best Practices